olexiy86/bellabeat/README.md

 Main task of the project was to analyze smart device usage data in order to gain insights into how consumers use non-Bellabeat smart devices and apply these insights into one Bellabeat product.
 Discovered insights will help guide marketing strategy for the company.

-**Task:** explore user’s data to uncover trends and patterns in daily activities and identify key wellness indicators of healthy lifestyle.

 **Questions:**
  - What are some trends in smart device usage?